BE MINE AT 3.99%* GOING ON NOW

 What Homebuyers Should Know About Utility Costs in New Construction Homes in Idaho

 Idaho continues to see strong growth in new home construction, especially across the Treasure Valley, where communities like Boise, Meridian, Kuna, Nampa, and Caldwell are expanding rapidly.
-With a large share of available homes coming from new construction—including homes built by CBH Homes—many buyers are choosing modern builds for their efficiency, design, and long-term value.
+Many buyers are choosing modern builds for their efficiency, design, and long-term value.

 New construction homes often offer lower and more predictable utility costs, but it’s still important to understand what drives those expenses and how they vary across Idaho.
 Here’s what homebuyers should know before purchasing a new construction home.